 Hurricane Helene – Our Family’s Story

-Hurricane Helene hit western North Carolina late at night on Thursday, September 26, two nights before my birthday.
-Early Friday morning, we could already see that numerous downed trees and a lack of electricity in our area would prevent our family from gathering for a birthday celebration.
-The best birthday gift was definitely learning that all my family and extended family were safe.
+Hurricane Helene hit western North Carolina late Thursday, September 26, two nights before my birthday.
+Early Friday morning, we could already tell an ample amount of downed trees and a lack of electricity in our area would prevent our family from gathering for a birthday celebration.
+The best birthday gift was learning that all my family and extended family were safe.

-However, during those first phone calls to check on one another, we were not fully aware of the devastation happening around us, especially for our daughter Emily and her family, who lived in Black Mountain, NC.
+However, during those first phone calls to check on one another, none of us were fully aware of the devastation happening around us, especially for our daughter Emily and her family, who live in Black Mountain, NC.

 After the rain subsided Friday morning, she decided she’d put her three-year-old in a stroller and walk to a nearby lake to see how much the water had risen.
 Early into her walk, she saw numerous downed trees and power lines.
 She could see two roads that had washed out.
 Immediately, she turned around and went back home.

-With no power or cell service, her family and another family in their cul-de-sac decided to hike into town.
+With no power or cell service, she and her family, along with another family in their cul-de-sac, decided to hike into town.
 It took a little longer than normal because they had to circumvent the lake due to the flooding.

 During their walk, they met another friend.
-While the children were playing, the woman quietly informed the adults that the situation was direr than they had imagined.
+While my grandsons were playing with their friends, the woman quietly informed the adults that the situation was direr than they had imagined.
 Flooding had caused her to evacuate her home.
 Even worse, she had witnessed a rescue attempt of someone trapped in a car.
 But, the water was too swift and too strong.

 A dark cloud of fear and uncertainty settled over my daughter.
 Thinking the hike may be unsafe, she insisted they turn around and go back home.

 Later that day, they decided to drive into town to ask the Black Mountain police for information.
-As they approached the town square, they realized that numerous people had the same idea.
+As they approached the Town Square, a crowd had gathered.
 An officer was already making announcements.

-They learned that there was no way in or out of their area due to flooding and landslides.
-Stores and businesses were either closed due to a lack of power, their interiors flooded, or the raging water had swept them away.
+They learned there was no way in or out of their area due to flooding and landslides.
+Stores and businesses were closed due to a lack of power, their interiors flooded, or the raging water had totally swept them away.

 Homes from entire neighborhoods had washed away.
 People were missing.